 GeneCards Summary for PDE9A Gene

 PDE9A (Phosphodiesterase 9A) is a Protein Coding gene.
-Diseases associated with PDE9A include Heart Disease.
-Among its related pathways are Nitric oxide stimulates guanylate cyclase and Regulation of Androgen receptor activity.
+Diseases associated with PDE9A include Heart Disease and B-Lymphoblastic Leukemia/Lymphoma With Iamp21.
+Among its related pathways are Nitric oxide stimulates guanylate cyclase and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-GMP phosphodiesterase activity.
-An important paralog of this gene is PDE1B.
+An important paralog of this gene is PDE6B.

 Specifically hydrolyzes the second messenger cGMP, which is a key regulator of many important physiological processes.
 Highly specific: compared to other members of the cyclic nucleotide phosphodiesterase family, has the highest affinity and selectivity for cGMP (PubMed:9624146, PubMed:18757755, PubMed:21483814).
 Specifically regulates natriuretic-peptide-dependent cGMP signaling in heart, acting as a regulator of cardiac hypertrophy in myocytes and muscle.
 Does not regulate nitric oxide-dependent cGMP in heart (PubMed:25799991).
 Additional experiments are required to confirm whether its ability to hydrolyze natriuretic-peptide-dependent cGMP is specific to heart or is a general feature of the protein (Probable).
 In brain, involved in cognitive function, such as learning and long-term memory (By similarity).